AbdelGhafour69/DEWS_Moroccoo/README.md

     • Query: the query is the task that resembles the provided examples that the LLM should infer.

-Finally, to generate the prompts, we utilized the web-based templating engine Jinja2 1 which is a Python package.
+Finally, to generate the prompts, we utilized the web-based templating engine [Jinja 2](https://jinja.palletsprojects.com/en/3.1.x/) which is a Python package.
 The incorporation of such a tool makes it easier to generate prompts that have a well-defined structure.
 ## Experimental setting
 ### Dataset
 For our experimental work, an anonymized data set was provided by the Moroccan Ministry of National Education.
 For context, the Moroccan educational system is a K-12 educational system.
 The dataset contains academic, demographic, and socio-economic information about students from the first year of primary school to the last year of high school.
 Moreover, the data concerns the public sector of the Fes-Meknes region.
 Finally, the data spans from 2015/2016 to 2020/2021 school years.
 Table 1 showcases the feature set used for the study, feature ranges, feature mapping, as well as the percentage of missing values.
 Our adopted data split and dropout information are summarized in the following: